 Following this trip, I returned to university to become a primary school teacher.
 After this I decided to return to Winter Park for a season to become a proficient skier.
 I wanted to push myself, both physically and mentally, away from the comforts of home.
 By the end of the five months, I had a new found confidence and passion for adventure.
 I started racing and was invited to join the British Disabled Ski Team.

-I’ve been lucky enough to travel a lot both for skiing, but also with friends and family.
+I’ve been lucky enough to travel a lot for skiing, but also with friends and family.
 My experiences have fuelled my enthusiasm to travel and seek adventures.
-I’m really keen to share my experiences and tips I’ve learn with other people with disabilities to enable them to be equipped to travel as well.
+I’m keen to share my experiences and tips I’ve learn with other people with disabilities to enable them to be equipped to travel as well.

 I’m always up for a new adventure or challenge and I love to try and break down the barriers that people sometimes put up in relation to disability.
 I’ve fundraised for Back Up by doing a skydive and climbed Mount Snowdon (with a little help from a great team!).
 But it feels like there’s so much more of the world to explore and can’t wait to tick off some more things from my bucket list!